If we all worked on the assumption that what is accepted as true is really true, there would be little hope of advance.”

 I saw this on my holiday trip in the US last year and took a photo.
 The Wright Brothers and Leonardo da Vinci are my heroes.

 They are inspiring me while developing new tech trying to solve world energy crisis.
 Thank you!

-J.C.Aqfaq over 1 year ago from Finland
+J.C.Aqfaq almost 2 years ago from Finland

 This is really cool!

-bailey almost 2 years ago from indy
+bailey about 2 years ago from indy

 Kimberly about 2 years ago from La

 Saw this one on bus stop wall in Orange County, CA...looking good!

 Lars over 2 years ago from Orange County, Calif